3 Days in Santorini Itinerary – A Bewitching Greek Island

 In the evening on your first day in Santorini, head over to Oia.
 You must experience one of the island’s million-dollar sunsets.
 There are a few places in Oia where you can appreciate the setting sun.

-One option is to make a reservation at one of Oia’s sunset restaurants.
+Another option is to make a reservation at one of Oia’s sunset restaurants.
 Consider the gourmet cuisine and fabulous views at Santorini’s Sunsets restaurant.
-The most popular free place to enjoy an Oia sunset is at the Oia Castle site.

 Day 2 of your Santorini Itinerary